--Don’t allow cribbing or chewing on the stall guard or stall chain.
-Same goes for the snaps on the ends - lips can get caught!
+- Don’t allow cribbing or chewing on the stall guard or stall chain.
+The same goes for the snaps on the ends – lips can get caught!

--The attachments for the stall chain or stall guard should not protrude into the doorway opening if at all possible.
+- The attachments for the stall chain or stall guard should not protrude into the doorway opening if possible.
 Would not want your horse’s hip or shoulder to jam into the screw eye sticking out.

 So many choices!
 But no pink.

--Make sure it’s not so low that a horse with a houdini habit will try and jump over.
+- Make sure it’s not so low that a horse will try and jump over.